 The Group initiated various legal actions against Beijing Huiju for, inter alia, (i) the transfer of the remaining 21% equity interest in Qingdao Huiju to the Group and appointment of directors into the board of Qingdao Huiju, (ii) refund of unauthorized transfer of cash of US\$98.7 million from Qingdao Huiju to Beijing Huiju, and (iii) return of business license and official seals of Qingdao Huiju to Qingdao Huiju.
 In March 2019, PRC local court held that Beijing Huiju shall refund the unauthorized cash transferred to Beijing Huiju to Qingdao Huiju and has frozen the cash of US\$98.7 million in Beijing Huiju's bank account.
-In January 2020, local PRC court held that Beijing Huiju shall return the business license and official seals of Qingdao Huiju to Qingdao Huiju.
-On June 15, 2021, the PRC local court issued a final verdict that Beijing Huiju shall refund the unauthorized cash of US98.7 million.
+In January 2020, local PRC court held that Beijing Huiju shall refund the unauthorized cash of US\$98.7 million.
+In January 2022, the PRC local court issued a final verdict that Beijing Huiju shall refund the unauthorized cash of US\$98.7 million.
 In January 2022, the China International Economic and Trade Arbitration Commission, or CIETAC, ruled that Beijing Huiju shall transfer the remaining 21% equity interest in Qingdao Huiju to the Group, that Beijing Huiju shall coordinate in completing the equity transfer registration formalities and confirmed that the Group has the right to appoint three directors onto the board of Qingdao Huiju.
 Based on independent legal advice and after due and careful enquiry, the directors of the Company are of the view that the above events shall have not any material adverse effect on the Group's investment in and receivables from Qingdao Huiju.

-As of the date of this annual report, the enforcement status of the above award/judgements is that, (i) the change of equity registration formalities to has been completed by Beijing Huiju within the prescribed period provided by the CIETAC; (ii) Qingdao Huiju has received the refund of US\$98.7 million transferred by Beijing Huiju; and (3) Qingdao Huiju has collected the returned business license and official seals of Qingdao Huiju.
+In 2022, the enforcement status of the above award/judgements is that, (i) the change of equity registration formalities to has been completed by Beijing Huiju within the prescribed period provided by the CIETAC; (ii) Qingdao Huiju has received the refund of US\$98.7 million transferred by Beijing Huiju; and (3) Qingdao Huiju has collected the returned business license and official seals of Qingdao Huiju.
+Therefore, Qingdao Huiju has been consolidated in the Group's financial statements since the year of 2022.